-All of these will help you prevent table saw kickback and use your table saw safely for years to come.
-I have provided a video below which goes into kickback and how to prevent for more of a visual look.
+All of these will help you prevent table saw kick back and use your table saw safely for years to come.
+I have provided a video below which goes into kickback and how to prevent it for more of a visual look.

 What Is The Riving Knife On A Table Saw For?

-When you look at your table saw do you see an angled piece of metal on the back side of your table saw blade.
-If you have bought a more recent model you will mostly likely see this piece of metal.
+When you look at your table saw do you see an angled piece of metal on the backside of your table saw blade?
+If you have bought a more recent model you will most likely see this piece of metal.
 However, if you have an older model it most likely will not have one.

 A riving knife is a simple solution to keep the material straight while you feed through the table saw blade.
 It has an angle to go around the back of the saw blade to ensure anything captured by the back blade teeth it keeps straight.
 It also moves with the height and bevel adjustments you make with the table saw blade.